Textile waste is a growing problem — and Canada still isn't doing enough to solve it, experts say | CBC News

 Thousands of tonnes thrown out every year in Metro Vancouver, and much of what is re-purposed is sent abroad

-At Paul Long's clothing store Anian, each garment gives new life to used wool.
+At Paul Long's clothing store Anián, each garment gives new life to used wool.

 The fabric is recycled from discarded clothing from landfills and rag houses — warehouses full of second-hand clothing — in southeast Asia and Africa that eventually lands in Vancouver, where Long's team uses it to create new garments.